confluentinc/ksql/docs-md/concepts/schemas.md

 title: Schemas in ksqlDB
 tagline: Defining the structure of your data
 description: Learn how schemas work with ksqlDB
-keywords: ksqldb, schema, evolution, avro
+keywords: ksqldb, schema, evolution, avro, protobuf, json, csv
 ---

 Data sources like streams and tables have an associated schema.
 This schema defines the columns